 Updated May 22

 Penal Code 118 PC is the California statute that defines the act and crime of perjury.
-A person commits this offense by deliberately giving false information while under oath (penalty of perjury).
-A conviction a felony that carries a penalty of up to 4 years in jail or prison.
+This means deliberately giving false testimony while under oath (under “penalty of perjury”).
+A conviction a felony that carries a maximum sentence of up to 4 years in jail or prison.

 The language of 118 PC states that “every person who, having taken an oath that he or she will testify…before any competent tribunal, officer, or person, in any of the cases in which the oath may by law of the State of California be administered, willfully and contrary to the oath, states as true any material matter which he or she knows to be false…is guilty of perjury.”